Skip to Content

 This just isn’t true.

-The way to trim your happy trail and get a natural-looking result is by first exfoliating your skin, then trimming the surrounding areas of your stomach in a graded fashion.
+A great way to trim your happy trail and get a natural-looking result is by trimming stomach hair in a graded fashion.
 In other words, the hairs on your stomach gradually increase in length the closer you get to the happy trail from the sides.
 This way the happy trail doesn’t look too artificial as you still have a small amount of shorter, well-groomed hair surrounding it.
 Finish off by trimming down the actual happy trail itself.
 Not too short and not too long.
 Natural yet neat and well-groomed.

 What’s A Happy Trail